 Set forth below are abridged or summarized excerpts of certain sections of the General Resolution.
 In some instances, the General Resolution permits the modification of certain of its provisions by a Supplemental Resolution relating to a specific Series of Bonds.
-Certain modifications to the General Resolution, which have been made with respect to the 2018 Series L-2 Bonds by the provisions of the 2018 Series L Supplemental Resolution, have also been summarized below.
+Certain modifications to the General Resolution, which have been made with respect to the 2023 Bonds and the 2022 Series G Bonds by the provisions of the 2023 Supplemental Resolutions and the 2022 Series G Supplemental Resolution, have also been summarized below.
 The excerpts set forth below do not purport to be complete or to cover all sections of the General Resolution.
 Reference is made to the General Resolution and the Supplemental Resolutions relating to each Series of Bonds, copies of which are on file with the Corporation and the Trustee, for a complete statement of the rights, duties and obligations of the Corporation, the Trustee and the Bond owners thereunder.